Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Roasting is the easiest way to cook radicchio and Martha Stewart published a recipe in 2004 that is easy indeed—5 minutes of prep time and 15 minutes to cook.

-With over 3,000 reviews this recipe has a rating of 5 stars.
-Let's see--pasta, red sauce, ricotta and fontina cheese?
+A version of this recipe was printed in Food and Wine magazine; with over 3,000 reviews it had a rating of 5 stars.
+Let's see--pasta, red sauce, ricotta, and fontina cheese?
 What's not to love?

-This is the one you use for company, or for a very special dinner-for-two.
+This is the salad you use for company, or for a very special dinner-for-two.
 There are so many amazing flavors going on in this genius salad, I hardly know where to begin.

 - In this recipe chef Anne Burrell pairs radicchio with its cousin the Belgian endive and peppery arugula.